Skip to Content

 Battery test

-Very low volts indicate it’s likely the battery is faulty and it may not recharge.
-To test a battery it must be charged, for that, a battery charger is required.
-However, it is possible to jump-start the mower (see below), and given time the mower’s alternator will charge the battery, assuming it isn’t faulty.
+Very low volts indicate the battery is likely faulty, and it may not recharge.
+To test a battery, it must be charged, so a battery charger may be required.
+However, it is possible to jump-start the mower (see below), and given time, the mower’s alternator will charge the battery, assuming it isn’t faulty.

 Battery crank test

-Battery Crank Test – Attach the Voltmeter and crank over the engine, if the volts read less than nine, replace the battery.
-(The battery must be over 70% charged to run this test)
+Battery Crank Test – Attach the Voltmeter and crank over the engine; if the volts read less than nine, replace the battery.
+(The battery must be over 70% charged for running this test)

 Check out the Amazon link below for quality mower batteries delivered to your door.